-- Each app’s compatibility with programming languages
+- Each platform's compatibility with programming languages

-- Pricing and the intended audience
+- Pricing and intended audience

 Retool vs. Appsmith vs. Adalo: A Table of Differences